Resources for Local Businesses

 - California Grants Portal – Find all the grants and loans offered on a competitive or first-come basis by California state agencies.

-- Working Solutions: Small Business Revolving Loan Fund Businesses located in District 9 are qualified for the Small Business Revolving Loan Fund from Renaissance Entrepreneurship Center.
+- Working Solutions: Small Business Revolving Loan Fund Businesses located in District 9 are qualified for the Small Business Revolving Loan Fund from the Renaissance Entrepreneurship Center.
 Apply Here: https://www.workingsolutions.org/loan-program

 - Kiva loans – Zero-percent interest loans, up to $15,000.